We discuss how to adapt your resume’s content for your LinkedIn profile

 Your resume and LinkedIn profile serve different functions, so rather than being a mirror image of each other, they should complement each other.

-While your LinkedIn profile should still provide an overview of your experience, it is best to leave something more to be discovered when recruiters or employers reach out to see your resume.
+While your LinkedIn profile should still provide an overview of your experience, it is best to leave something more to be discovered.

 Imagine if you were a recruiter and found the LinkedIn profile of a candidate whose background aligns with what you are looking for.